s0met1m3s/UdemyCppExercises/10_Advanced/AdasGui5/Exercise.md

   - Acceleration: Blue-ish color
   - Deceleration: Blue-ish color
   - Hard-Shoulder: Red-ish color
+- Such that the ID of the vehicle is plotted nearby of the marker

 Note: The colors are already defined in the RenderConstants.hpp